2025–26 Vanderbilt Commodores women's basketball team

-The 2025–26 Vanderbilt Commodores women's basketball team will represent Vanderbilt University during the 2025–26 NCAA Division I women's basketball season.
-The Commodores, led by fifth-year head coach Shea Ralph, play their home games at Memorial Gymnasium and compete as members of the Southeastern Conference (SEC).
+The 2025–26 Vanderbilt Commodores women's basketball team represented Vanderbilt University during the 2025–26 NCAA Division I women's basketball season.
+The Commodores, led by fifth-year head coach Shea Ralph, played their home games at Memorial Gymnasium and competed as members of the Southeastern Conference (SEC).

 Previous season

 The Commdores finished the 2024–25 season 22–11, 8–8 in SEC play to finish in a tie for eighth place.
 As the No. 8 seed in the SEC tournament, they defeated Tennessee in the second round before losing to South Carolina in the quarterfinals.
 They received an at-large bid to the NCAA tournament as the No. 7 seed Birmingham 2 region.
 They lost in the first round to Oregon.